mysterious-coding/base_entranced/README.md

 # Notice to coders

 I compile this mod with Debug setting, not Final.
-There is a random rare server crash that tends to happen on Desert 2nd objective.
+There is a random rare server crash that tends to happen when changing maps.
 Due to auto-initialization, this crash seems to go away with Debug compile.
 Until this can be fixed, this mod should be compiled with Debug.

 I usually try to include all related commits inside the comments of their related issue, but sometimes I forget to add some patches.
 If you are cherry-picking a feature into your mod, you should double check that your code matches mine to make sure you didn't miss any commits.